TIBCOSoftware/flogo/docs/content/development/flows/iterators.md

 A few important things to note:

 - The type is **2**
-- A new settings element with the value **iterate** set to the array that should be iterated over.
+- A new settings element with a property named **iterate** set to the array that should be iterated over.
 It is also possible to define a static value, for example, if the value of "10" was specified, the iterator construct would invoke this activity 10 times
 - The $current scope has not been introduced and can be used to access the value and key of the current iteration.

 The $current scope has two properties: